Home > Certification & Career Services >

 How do I apply for certification?

-For each certification program, the Whitworth Educational Certification and Career Services Office will provide application materials and information about the application process.
+For each certification program, the Whitworth Educational Certification and Career Services Office will provide application information about the application process.

 What certification fees will I need to pay?

 Fees will be listed for the certificate for which you are applying in the certification packet you will receive from the Whitworth Educational Certification and Career Services Office.

 What is a temporary permit?

 While your certificate is being processed by Washington's Office of the Superintendent of Public Instruction (OSPI), a temporary permit will allow you to work as a certificated teacher, administrator or educational staff associate (ESA).
 It is valid for 180 days, only in the state of Washington.